With recent heavy snowfall in the Alps, we are all counting the days until the ski slopes reopen for the winter season.

-- The word ‘Ski’ is derived from the Norwegian word ‘skíð’ which means a split piece of wood.
+- The word ‘Ski’ is derived from the old Norse word ‘skíð’ which means a split piece of wood.

-- Archaeologists have uncovered ancient carvings in Norway dating back to 4000BC that depict skiing.
+- Archaeologists have found ancient paintings in China dating back 5,000 years that seem to depict skiing.

 - Skiing was originally a form of transportation for locals who lived in mountainous areas.

 - In the 16th century conflict between Denmark and Sweden, canvas was stretched between skis to help carry the wounded, hence the modern term “stretcher”.

 - The Norwegian army started forming ski battalions around the mid 1700s.
 It seems that ski races may have originally started as military exercises.

 - Alpine skiing was first introduced to the Olympics in 1936, but skiing became more popular as a pastime after WW2 when transportation to the Alps improved.

 - Snowboarding was invented in 1965 by an engineer who fastened 2 skis together and attached a rope to one end for more control.
 He made it as a toy for his daughters, and the family dubbed it 'snurfing'.